SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 In short, the concern has to do with the use of XSLT "stylesheets" to display externally-supplied C-CDA documents in the EHR.
 To be specific:
-**the CDA.xsl stylesheet provided by HL7 (which I've seen broadly adopted by many EHR vendors) can  leave EHRs vulnerable to attacks by maliciously-composed documents.**
+**the CDA.xsl stylesheet provided by HL7 (which has been broadly adopted by many EHR vendors) can  leave EHRs vulnerable to attacks by maliciously-composed documents.**

 The "TL;DR" version is: If you're using XSLT stylesheets to render C-CDAs in your EHR, make sure you understand the security implications.
 Otherwise you